 In the current study, findings indicate that women at the lower levels of employment are not greatly bothered by neoliberal job conditions; many are able to find service-oriented positions that may not pay well but do offer job stability and permanency.
 However, women in higher levels of employment report being greatly, and negatively, impacted by the "gig economy."
 The few who are able to secure permanent positions are content with the stability, but most women were on and/or between contracts.
-Given these realities, better measures of employment outcomes are needed.
-For example, the Canadian Census includes measures of employment as unemployed and looking for work, unemployed and not looking for work, and employed.
+Given these realities, better measures of employment as unemployed and looking for work, unemployed and not looking for work, and employed.
 The "employed" category ought to be disaggregated such that those who are employed and looking for work can be parsed.
 Additional measures to track the impact of the neoliberal economy (e.g., permanent or contract work, etc.) can facilitate meaningful decoding of Census data.